 The more extensive your list of clients and contacts is and the better your reputation the more likely you are to obtain referrals.
 However, the most important aspect of gaining referrals is making sure that your business reflects high standards of safety and quality within the industry.

 Of course, there is little value in building a referral network for your contractor business if your actual work does not reflect the high standards of quality and safety that clients expect within the industry.
 Clients are unlikely to recommend a business that is doing a poor job and risk damaging their own reputation.
 A commitment to standards of excellence is essential for developing a robust referral network that can help you get more contracts.
 Having a relevant and up-to-date health and safety accreditation like SSIP is a major asset, not only does it demonstrate your dedication to high standards, but it may also be a prequalification to work for the client.

 The next way to win contracts with big clients is by letting them come to you.
 Most major clients will have project management teams that are looking out for the best contractors in their area to come and work on their projects, this means that on occasions they will be going out of their way to look for contractors.

 Your business can make the most of this by doing two things well:

-- Making sure that your business shows up in the right areas – create a good digital profile that explains exactly what your business can do.
+- Make sure that your business shows up in the right areas – create a good digital profile that explains exactly what your business can do.

 - Build up a reputable name with your existing clients and use review platforms such as Feefo and Trustpilot to boost your digital profile.

-The messaging across these platforms should be consistent and display your businesses work, values, qualities, certificates and accreditations along with any awards you have won or been nominated for.
+The messaging across these platforms should be consistent and display your business’s work, values, qualities, certificates and accreditations along with any awards you have won or been nominated for.